paul-schwendenman/paste-math/readme.rst

 A pastebin type application meant for displaying mathematics.

-This project is designed use the MathJAX library for displaying MathML in HTMl.
+This project is designed use the MathJAX library for displaying MathML in HTML.
 It is meant to allow users to post pages.
 The pages will then be able to be edited and viewed.
 Additionally, there will be an admin interface.